 09:45 - 10:00

 Trainer's Welcome & Clarification of Learning Objectives

-Main concepts to be covered during the day are:
+The Trainer will introduce the main concepts to be covered during the course, including:

 - Types of data and common distributions

 - Measuring and understanding variation